CS639-Data-Management-for-Data-Science/s25/p4/README.md

 - [4/02 10:11 PM] Fixing Q19 to remove "second" source.
 You'll need to add multiple sources for the STOCK_DB tables.
 - [4/02 12:08 PM] Adding more clarifications to Q21.
 - [4/02 10:43 PM] Clarifying transform_survey versus survey_transformed in Q9.
+- [4/02 10:46 PM] Clarifying how to handle null values in Q25.

 ## :telescope: Overview